healerz/eve-sensor-door-window-spacer/README.md

 For spacer variants (two-part models):
 1. Remove any supports and clean contact surfaces if needed.
 2. Press the two parts together — no glue is typically required.
-   - The fit is held by **five circular pillars** designed to press-fit into matching holes.
+   - The fit is held by five circular pillars designed to press-fit into matching holes.
    - A clamp or vise can help if extra force is needed.
+   - If the press-fit is too tight, lightly sanding the posts may help.

 Mount the assembled piece to the surface, then attach the EVE sensor.

 ## Usage

 These spacers help with proper alignment of the [**EVE Door & Window Sensor**](https://www.evehome.com/en/eve-door-window) during installation.
 This system offers additional flexibility in mounting configurations.

----
+E.g. aligning the sensor when door/window frames are thick.

 ## Contributing